Aminoacid1226/RPSubAlign/README.md

 This repository contains all the data and source code for the RPSubAlign method.
 You can follow the steps below to implement RPSubAlign for inverse synthesis prediction.

-Full data enhancement data and trained models can be found at xxxx.
+Full data enhancement data and trained models can be found at [Google-drive](https://reurl.cc/xpgLEe).
 If you want to reproduce the results of the article, we recommend that you download the full data and model and organize the file as follows.

 -raw data : raw data csv files for the USPO-50K and USPO-MIT datasets.